Tehuel trial: Why it's a landmark ruling

 Juan Pablo Caniggia (right), in charge of the prosecution team that intervened in the trial.

-Ivana Gutiérrez, Conurbanes for Diversity
+Ivana Gutiérrez, Conurbanes for diversity

-Ian Rubey, Trans Masculinity, Pride and Struggle
+Ian Rubey, trans masculinity, Pride and Struggle

 Marcela Tobaldi, transvestite activist, The Orange Rose

-Darío Arias, Conurbanes for Diversity
+Darío Arias, Conurbanes por la Diversidad

 Estela Díaz, Minister of Women and Diversity of the province of Buenos Aires